Pratiksanti/DSA/README.md

 # Java
-A basic Java project covering data structures and algorithms.
+A Basic Java project covering data structures and algorithms.